jeric-n/Whisperlater/README.md

-# Whisperlater - High-Quality Self Host Whisper Transcription and Translations Server
+# Whisperlater - High-Quality Self Host AI Whisper Transcription and Translations Server

-This project provides a simple and powerful web server for generating high-quality transcriptions of audio and video files.
+This project provides a simple and powerful web server for generating high-quality transcriptions of audio and video files using AI.
 It uses a combination of state-of-the-art tools to deliver fast, accurate, and well-formatted results.
 Supports translations.

 The application is containerized with Docker for easy setup and deployment.